 }

-// Try commenting this out to see the change in let p1 = p; belw
+copy semantics using the derive macro with to automatically implement the Copy trait// Try commenting this out to see the change in let p1 = p; below

 #[derive(Copy, Clone, Debug)] // We'll discuss this more later